SRaswan/cse15l-lab-reports/report3.md

 written_2/travel_guides/berlitz1/WhatToIbiza.txt
 written_2/travel_guides/berlitz1/WhereToDublin.txt
 ```
-Here every file is checked recursivley for 'Dublin'.
+Here every file is checked recursively for 'Dublin'.
 Instead of printing out all the content for each file, it only shows file names.
 This is many files, so it would look much more convoluted without the `-l` option. <br>
 Source: https://man7.org/linux/man-pages/man1/grep.1.html

 ## The Ignore Case Option
 The `-i` option ignores the case of the pattern that you are searching for.
-This means that uppercase and lowercase letters are searched for interchangably, even if your input string is all lowercase or all uppercase.
+This means that uppercase and lowercase letters are searched for interchangeably, even if your input string is all lowercase or all uppercase.
 This is important when looking for a word that can be used in both uppercase and lowercase throughout a file (or multiple files).<br>
 Input:
 ```
 grep 'treasure' written_2/travel_guides/berlitz2/Cuba-WhereToGo.txt -i